Sam-Metz/Coursera_Case_Study/README.md

 # Power BI KPI Dashboard
 I transform raw sales data in to clean visuals that show trends over time allowing stakeholders to make data-driven decisions more quickly and efficiently.
 ## Prepare the Data
 * Below is a snip of the raw data from the KPI (Key Performance Indicator) sales tracker for the department.
-This is sent out daily by our analysts.
-It includes month to date sales data for each agent in our department.
+This is sent out daily by a team of analysts.
+It includes month to date sales data for each agent in the department.
 I have randomized the information in this data using the =RAND() function in Excel.
 * ![Random_Sales_Tracker](Assets/Random_KPI_Tracker_Snip_2_11.28.25.png)
 * My end product in Power BI will show Month to Date and Month over Month trends for sales agents, supervisors, and the entire department.
    * For the month over month portion of my Power BI report, I will need to create one table with all of end of month Sales trackers stacked on top of one another.
 I will also add a date column so that each tracker is date-stamped after it has been appended to the larger table.